prom-io/ignite-back-end/test.md

 ## Wallet registration

 Please register the wallet on the 'Register' page to asscoiate it with the this instance of Validator Node.
-You could chooose it as a default wallet later and use to create new Data Owners and earn commission.
+You could choose it as a default wallet later and use to create new Data Owners and earn commission.